rioualen/BioHackEU23_preprint/paper/paper.md

 #### Keywords {#keywords}

-List potentially relevant keywords (specific to the field or not) for a user to search for courses or training materials in systems biology (Table 2).
+List of potentially relevant keywords (specific to the field or not) for a user to search for courses or training materials in systems biology (Table 2).

 | | | | |
 | ------------------------ | ------------------ | ---------------- | ----------------- |